How to Treat Stimulant Addiction: Rehab and Stimulant Treatment Options

 - Observe the individual and monitor their vital signs.

 - Maintain a safe setting that limits potentially negative interactions with the outside environment.

-- Prescribe medications to manage the acute withdrawal syndrome.
+- Prescribe medications to manage the acute stimulant withdrawal syndrome.

-Treatment for stimulant addiction can take place in a number of different settings based on the individual’s symptoms, risks, and support system.
-Treatment settings include 7:
+Stimulant addiction treatment programs can take place in a number of different settings based on the individual’s symptoms, risks, and support system.
+Treatment settings include:7